-There are a number of different recovery programs available, here are the most recommended options in the industry:
+There are a number of different recovery programs available, here are the most recommended options in the market:

 MobiSaver is a great iPhone recovery software that’s also simple to use.
 Along with recovering your photos, you can use it to find lost contacts, messages notes and more.
 While the free version has a limit to the number of photos it will recover, it’s often worth a shot.